leewtai/leewtai.github.io/courses/stat_computing/README.md

 ```

 But turns out you can subset using boolean vectors and character vectors.
+We show some examples below but we will elaborate.
 ```r
 arbitrary_data <- 10:15
 names(arbitrary_data) <- c("a", "b", "x", "y", "z")